 Previous approaches do not consider the environmental performance of logistics sites from a holistic perspective, i.e. by examining the diverse sources of consumption, nor split the figure by individual operations or functional areas.
-Moreover, a standardised methodology is lacking (Freis et al., 2016; Shaw et al., 2021) but benchmarking and comparing the environmental performances of different warehouses would be useful, both academically and managerially (Minashkina and Happonen, 2020; Centobelli et al., 2020).
+Moreover, a standardised methodology is lacking (Freis et al., 2016; Shaw et al., 2021) but benchmarking and comparing the environmental performances of different warehouses would be useful, both academically and managerially (Minashkina and Happonen, 2020).
 This study aims to overcome some of the main gaps and limitations identified in the literature by proposing a replicable model to assess the environmental impact of logistics sites.
-The proposed tool is also intended to offer a quantitative support to those companies willing to embrace a clear set of KPIs to increase awareness about their environmental performance and update their corporate sustainability strategy accordingly.
 The following research question was formulated: